-You can deduct the mortgage interest (not the principal) that you pay on a loan secured by your primary residence or a second home.
-To claim the deduction, you must be obligated to pay the debt and you must actually make the payments.
-You can also deduct any taxes you pay on real estate you own that is not used for business.
-If you have a mortgage on the property, the annual mortgage statement (Form 1098) you receive from the bank should includeboth the amount you paid in real estate taxes for the year and the interest and points you paid for the year (your mortgage interest deduction).
+If you itemize, you can deduct the mortgage interest (not the principal) that you pay on a loan secured by your primary residence or a second home.
+To claim the deduction, you must be obligated to pay the debt, and you must actually make the payments, which are reported to the IRS by your lender.

-You can deduct the amount of your medical and dental expenses that exceed a certain percentage of your adjusted gross income.
-For many years, the percentage was 7.5%.
-However, starting in 2013, this percentage goes up to 10% (except for people over 65 years old who are exempt from the increase until 2017).
-So starting in 2013, if your AGI is $100,000, you can deduct your medical expenses only if and to the extent, they exceed $7,500.
+If you itemize, you can deduct the amount of your medical and dental expenses that exceed 7.5% of your adjusted gross income.
+So, if your AGI is $100,000, you can deduct your medical expenses only if, and to the extent, they exceed $7,500.
 For example, if you have $10,000 in medical expenses you can deduct only $2,500.
 Eligible medical expenses include both health insurance premiums and out-of-pocket expenses not covered by insurance for both you and your dependents.
-Unless your medical expenses are substantial, however, your medical expenses will probably fall below the AGI percentage limitation, meaning you won't be able to deduct anything.

 If you have a qualified Health Savings Account (HSA), you can deduct your contributions to the account, and you don't have to pay tax on any interest you earn from the account.
 To establish an HSA account, you must have a high-deductible health plan that qualifies under the HSA rules.
 You can use money in your HSA account to pay almost any kind of health-related expense.

-You can deduct up to $2,500 in student loan interest payment per year, for the lifetime of the loan (income limits apply).
+You can deduct up to $2,500 in student loan interest payments per year for the lifetime of the loan (income limits apply).
 This is an "above the line" deduction that you can take without itemizing your personal deductions.
 So, all taxpayers who qualify may take it.